maubanel/UE5-Hello-World/setting-up/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now since game projects can get very large and graphics, and 3-D models can take a lot of space it is best to use the [Git LFS (Large File System)](https://git-lfs.github.com) extension for games.
+Now since game projects can get very large and graphics, and 3-D models can take a lot of space it is best to use the [Git LFS](Large File System)](https://git-lfs.github.com) extension for games.
 This way only assets that are currently being used are downloaded to your system speeding up your workflow and allowing you to hold larger files in GitHub.

 ![GitHub LFS webpage](images/.jpg)